 The subscriber notifies the administrator of loss, theft, or damage of authenticator

 The administrator invalidates the authenticator associated with the subscriber's account.

+Immediately deploy secure deletion routines to erase all data related to the compromised authenticator from the system.

+Ensure that the deletion process adheres to best practices for secure data destruction, making data recovery impossible.

 The subscriber must repeat the Validation process.

-The administrator verfies that the authentication claimant is the same person who was previously bound to the proofed evidence.
+The administrator verifies that the authentication claimant is the same person who was previously bound to the proofed evidence.

 The administrator binds the replacement authenticator to the subscriber's account.

-If the subscriber has other remaining authenticators for multi-factor authentication, they may continue to use them for account access.
+If the subscriber has other remaining authenticators for multi-factor authentication, they may continue to use them for account access, after ensuring they have not been compromised.

 B. Authenticator is duplicated but it was not authorized: